tylerjromeo/aws-class-notes/ec2.md

 Security wise, snapshots of encrypted volumes are encrypted automatically.
 Same goes when restoring a volume from an ecrypted snapshot

 You can share snapshots, but you can only do it if they are unencrypted

+copying images/snapshots is SUPER important for the exam so know how to do it.